 |Why Join EIA?|

 Do yourself and your business an enormous service: Join EIA .
 Meet the people and make the connections that matter.
 Keep up with education industry trends, policy developments and network with other CEOs.
 Feel the impact of our collective national voice.
-Help your business grow and your students achieve success.
+Accelerate your business growth.

 Our theme line, Connect With Us,is the essence of the EIA.
-As a 23-year old, highly-effective organization, we help our members grow professionally by creating opportunities for business connections.
+As a 24-year old, highly-effective organization, we help our members grow professionally by creating opportunities for business connections.
 Whether you are an early stage technology company or a Fortune 500 education company, being a member of a trade organization of like-minded people gives you access to information, support, and strength to help you better serve your customers.
-And EIA is a registered lobbyist so Congress will more aware of important education issues to help your business help students!

-Selling to school districts is hard and we have launched our Procurement Campaign to make these transactions between school buyers and private sector sellers more cost efficient.
+And we all know that selling to school districts is hard work--that is why we have launched our Procurement Campaign to make these transactions between school buyers and private sector sellers more efficient and welcoming of startups in particular.
 Read about our campaign here.

 The Top Six Reasons Education Entrepreneurs Like You Join EIA

 1. Access to successful CEO’s who can provide insight and guidance to developing companies, including companies seeking business opportunities with other EIA members;